• Skip to primary navigation

 Bok choy varieties

-There are several varieties of baby bok choy.
-I always think of all the varieties as two-for-the-price-of-one item — a crisp veggie and leafy greens in one neat package.
-The type that has until now been more common in the average Western supermarket is the kind with the large white stalks and handsome dark green leaves.
 Most varieties are available year-round.
+The type that has until now been more common in the average Western supermarket is the kind with the large white stalks and dark green leaves.

 Baby bok choy has become almost as widely available as the large variety just described.
-Sometimes known as Shanghai bok choy, it has stems and leaves of a fairly uniform, pale green hue.
-It can be tiny, the length of a finger, or the size of an entire hand.
+Some known as Shanghai bok choy.
+Even within this category, there is a fair amount of variation.
+The smaller varieties of bok choy can be tiny — the length of a finger, or the size of an entire hand.

 Seared baby bok choy recipe